Joble9012/Joble9012/README.md

 Once the data was cleaned, I performed exploratory data analysis (EDA) to uncover trends and insights.
 Using Python, I identified metrics such as top artists, top tracks, total listening time, and yearly listening distribution.

 After completing the analysis, I imported the cleaned dataset into Tableau to design interactive dashboards.
-I created two main dashboards:
-Listening Over Time – focused on trends by hourly, day, and month.
+I created a dashboards that focused on Listening Over Time by focused on trends by hourly and weekday.
+Also top Artists & Songs.
-Artists & Songs – highlighting my most-played artists and tracks

 In designing the visualizations, my goal was to balance insight and simplicity—showing the most meaningful patterns without overwhelming the viewer.
 I styled the dashboards to resemble Spotify’s clean UI aesthetic, and experimented with filters that allow exploration by year and month.